-External environment
+External business environment and planning

-Students will consider factors from the external environment such as legal, political, social, economic, technological, global and corporate responsibility factors and the effects these may have on the decisions made when planning a business.
+The external environment consists of all elements outside a business that may act as pressures or forces on business operations.
+Students consider factors from the external environment such as legal, political, social, economic, technological, global and corporate social responsibility factors and the effects these may have on the decisions made when planning a business.